smeggingsmegger/VeryPrettyTable/README.md

 == Importing data from a CSV file ==

-If you have your table data in a comma separated values file (.csv), you can read this data into a PrettyTable like this:
+If you have your table data in a comma separated values file (.csv), you can read this data into a VeryPrettyTable like this:

 ```python
 from prettytable import from_csv